 Foreign Suppliers and importers were given 2 years to adjust their Programs and collect necessary records.
 Each importer that is identified as FSVP importer on CBP filing must conduct the following activities according to the rule:

 - Conduct hazard analysis of the imported food

 - Assess the risk associated with foreign supplier of the food

 - Have written procedures for approving foreign suppliers

 - Have written procedures for determining verification activities

 All above activities must be conducted by Qualified Individual.
 According to the definition, Qualified Individuals are individuals with training, experience, or combination of thereof to conduct FSVP activities.
 Typically, that type of experience comes from years of work within food manufacturing industry on food safety management side.
 Not too many importers have that.

 Food importers struggle with implementing FSVP requirements as imports were never under such a scrutiny.
 Back in the days one did not need any special qualifications to bring and distribute foreign food.
 FSMA and FSVP changed everything and now importers are required to conduct activities and collect records they simply do not know much about.
 With pandemic the number of FSVP inspections by FDA skyrocketed as these could be conducted remotely.

-Lately, we have been getting a lot of inquiries regarding assistance with FSVP compliance.
+Lately, we have been getting a lot of inquiries regarding assistance with FSVP compliance by offering our FSVP Consulting Service.
 If you are one of the importers struggling with fulfilling these requirements, please give us a call!